 If you have a kid, you know the internet can be a wild place for them to hang around.
-I’ve experienced first hand when my two year old daughter was casually watching cartoons on YouTube and ended up in front of some really weird videos that I myself found disturbing.
+I’ve experienced first hand when my two year old daughter was casually watching cartoons on YouTube and ended up watching a guy shout in Russian while shooting an assault rifle.

 Setting up iTunes parental control

 Turning on parental control in iTunes is actually very quick and easy.
 You’ll be up and running in just a few seconds.

 1) Launch iTunes and in the Menu Bar of your Mac, go to iTunes > Preferences > Restrictions.